BretFisher/kubernetes-mastery/slides/assignments/04customlb.md

 When we connect to the service, we expect to see some requests being served by NGINX, and some requests being served by Apache.

-Bonus question: we would like the service to be named `janus` (from the ancient Roman god [Janus](https://en.wikipedia.org/wiki/Janus), who is often depicted as having two faces).

-If you think you know how to do all of that, feel free to go ahead!

-Otherwise, the next slide will give us hints, and the following slides will give us step by step instructions.

 ---